Automattic/jetpack/readme.txt

 * Block Editor: add image size option to the Slideshow block.
 * Block Editor: add new post-submission settings to the Form block.
 * Block Editor: improve the display of opening hours when using the Business Hours block.
+* CLI: no longer return exit code 1 if trying to disconnect a site that's already disconnected.
 * Connection flow: update connect buttons on main dashboard page and plugins page to use the new connection flow.
 * Connection flow: add plan billing period toggle.
 * Dashboard: update styles for visual parity with the WordPress.com dashboard.